-If you're looking for the best healthcare funds to buy, you'll likely find them among a handful of low-cost mutual funds and ETFs.
-If you do it the right way, investing in sector funds can be a smart way to boost long-term returns while minimizing risk through diversification.
+If you're looking for the best health care funds, you'll likely find them among a handful of low-cost mutual funds and ETFs.
+If you do it the right way, investing in sector funds can be a smart way to boost long-term returns.
+It can also help you minimize risk through diversification.

-Narrowing down the all the available mutual fund and ETFs that invest in health stocks to a small list can be challenging but if you know the best qualities to look for, choosing the best healthcare fund can be relatively easy.
+Narrowing down all the mutual funds and ETFs that invest in health stocks to a small list can be challenging.
+But if you know the best qualities to look for, choosing the best health care fund can be fairly easy.

 What Is the Health Sector?

-The healthcare sector, also known as health or specialty-health, is a stock investing sector that focuses on the healthcare industry, which is quite broad and diverse with sub-sectors included within it.
-Some of the specific areas or sub-sectors within the health industry include hospital conglomerates, institutional services, insurance companies, pharmaceutical drug manufacturers, biotechnology companies, and manufacturers of medical devices.
+The health care sector is also known as health or specialty-health.
+It's a stock sector that focuses on the health care industry, which is quite broad and diverse.
+Some of the specific areas (or sub-sectors) within the health industry include hospital conglomerates; institutional services; insurance companies; pharmaceutical drug manufacturers; biotechnology companies; and manufacturers of medical devices.

 Why Invest in Health Sector Funds?